iterative/dvc.org/content/docs/use-cases/data-registries.md

 achieved by generating a special import `.dvc` file, which contains this metadata.

-Whenever the the dataset changes in the registry, we can bring data up to date in with `dvc update`:
+Whenever the dataset changes in the registry, we can bring data up to date in with `dvc update`:

 ```dvc